pat-erl/1dv608-programming-project/documentation/Use Cases.md

 * Starts when the user clicks on "delete result".
 * System asks the user to confirm delete.
-* User provides the necessary input.
+* User confirms delete.
 * System deletes the result and presents the current exercise with all logged results.

 **Alternate scenarios**

-back button????
+User clicks on other link intead of confirming.

+* System presents content based on which other link was clicked.

-### UC9 - Logout
+### UC 9 - Logout

 **Preconditions**